TFTP server with dnsmasq¶

 For several DUTs of the same type (Belkin 1, 2, 3): one symlink per DUT folder pointing at the same file.

-- LG_IMAGE with path to the symlink in the DUT folder:
+- LG_IMAGE with path to the firmware file (Labgrid creates the symlink automatically via

 5.3 Quick rules¶